 What to do in Dubrovnik for a Day.
 The city of Dubrovnik is located in the south of the beautiful country of Croatia, and lies on the Dalmatian peninsula.
 It is positioned on the azure blue waters of the Adriatic Sea, and as a walled city, you will get a large dose of history, culture, not to mention very good food.
 You will be left with no doubt as to why Dubrovnik was granted UNESCO World Heritage status in 1979 and is called the Pearl of the Adriatic.
 CNN also named it as one of, 10 of the best medieval walled cities along with many cities like Quebec in Canada.
+If you are fortunate enough to have more than a day, then here is a guide of where to stay in Dubrovnik, with many different price points.
+Here is a guide of the places to get the best photographs of Dubrovnik.

 Exploring Dubrovnik one of the most pleasant experiences you can have.
-Obviously spending more than a day would be better, as you enter into the magical world of this Old fortified city.
+Obviously spending more than a day would be better, as you enter into the magical world of this Old fortified city, a Unesco site.
 We considered this a reconnaissance mission and have every in tension to return and see a lot more.
 The nature of cruise ships, and this is our first cruise, is that you get a taster of some of the most beautiful places around.
 It was quite surprising what we did fit into one day however.
 There are also some amazing day trips you can do from Dubrovnik and you can read about some here.

 For Game of Thrones fans, you will know that Dubrovnik was the main filming location in Croatia for King’s Landing, a fictional city in Game of Thrones.
 You will find many tours to take you to specific locations.